-On May 7, 2007, the Company entered into an agreement to sell the Tulox property, subject to certain conditions, for a consideration of 10,000,000 common shares of Sitec Ventures Corp.
+On May 7, 2007, Amarc entered into an agreement to sell the Tulox property, subject to certain conditions, for a consideration of 10,000,000 common shares of Sitec Ventures Corp.
 The Company will also receive a 3% net smelter royalty return following the commencement of commercial production on the property.
 The Company also received a "Back in Right" whereby, on completion of \$5,000,000 of exploration expenditures on the property, the Company will have 90 days during which it can acquire a 60% interest in the property by agreeing to complete a further \$10,000,000 of exploration expenditures on the property.
-The agreement is currently expected to close at the end of November 2007.
+The agreement is currently expected to close in fiscal 2008.